Justin-Credible/Ionic-TypeScript-Starter/README.md

 [![Dependencies](https://david-dm.org/Justin-Credible/Ionic-TypeScript-Starter
 .svg)](https://david-dm.org/Justin-Credible/Ionic-TypeScript-Starter)

 This is a sample project that I use as a starting point for developing new mobile applications.
-This starter project targets iOS, Android, and Chrome (as an extension).
+This starter project targets iOS, Android, Chrome (as an extension), and the web.

 It uses the [Ionic](http://ionicframework.com/) framework (version 1.x, built on [AngularJS](https://angularjs.org/) 1.x) which makes it possible to rapidly build apps that feel native.